Writing a Resume That Includes Volunteer Work

 3 Common Questions About Including Volunteer Work on Your Resume

-A resume that lists volunteer work not only reveals your areas of interest and skills you’ve developed through your volunteer positions, but also shows that you take initiative to find work that you like.
+A resume that lists volunteer work not only reveals the skills and interests you’ve developed throughout your volunteer positions, but also shows that you take initiative to find work that you enjoy.
 Employers love to see that you are motivated by the chance to learn – not just by a paycheck.

 Listing volunteer work on your resume also can add a lot of valuable information to your job history, especially for new job seekers or recent college graduates with short resumes.
 Volunteer positions can fill gaps in employment – so for students whose employment history is short, volunteer work can be an especially important addition to your resume.